Fetal distress is an uncommon complication of labor. It typically occurs when the fetus has not been receiving enough oxygen.

 If a significant abnormality in the heart rate is detected, it can usually be corrected by the following:

 Contractions that are too strong and/or too close together may cause fetal distress.
-If oxytocin was used to stimulate contractions, it is stopped immediately.
+If oxytocin Induction of Labor was used to stimulate contractions, it is stopped immediately.
 The woman may be repositioned and given analgesics.
 If no drug was used to stimulate contractions, the woman may be given a drug that can slow labor (such as terbutaline, given by injection) to stop or slow the contractions.